marcelbonnet/slim-allinone-template/README.md

 various Slim extensions that seems to suite my needs, and probably yours: error handling and logging, debug to a file, custom 404, authentication, authorization, ORM (Doctrine) ...

+Added jeremykendall/slim-auth to support Zend Authentication and Acls.
+Commit 6c7cb6c85002a87e31f0a3c46152896a76901f6e is a working example.
+See required MySQL instructions in the same git log revision.

 It uses Twig as template.

 It has some core files to code a clean MVC application.